nirwanadoteth/cafe-pos/.github/copilot/folder-structure.md

 ## 8. Extension and Evolution

+- **Extension Points:**
-- **Add Features:** Create new model/controller/policy/UI component in respective folders
+  - Add new model/controller/policy/UI component in respective folders
-- **Scalability:** Add new domain folders, extend Filament/Livewire components
+  - Add new domain folders, extend Filament/Livewire components
+- **Scalability Patterns:**
+  - Extend by adding new domain/feature folders
-- **Refactoring:** Move logic to services/helpers, update policies, reorganize folders as needed
+  - Refactor by moving logic to services/helpers, updating policies, reorganizing folders as needed
+  - Use Filament Clusters to group related resources/pages in navigation.
+  - For larger teams, consider separate `Schemas/` and `Tables/` subfolders per resource; otherwise embed in the Resource class to reduce class sprawl (v4 option).

 ---